To Prospective Students

 Interest and Motivation

-I am convinced that people do their best work on things that deeply interest them.
-A strong interest not only motivates us to delve more profoundly but also helps us overcome mental obstacles.
-I will help you identify your research interests and align our interests for optimal research outcomes.
+People do their best work on things that genuinely interest them.
+Strong interest not only drives us to delve deeper but also helps us overcome mental obstacles.
+I will work with you to identify your research interests and find their overlap with mine for optimal research outcomes.

 Collaboration and Communication

-When working together on a project, our relationship extends beyond that of mentor and mentee; we are also collaborators.
-In collaboration, it is crucial to have effective communication to ensure that we are on the same page.
-I encourage you to always speak up, sharing not only your new thoughts and ideas but also your doubts and questions about the project.
+When working together, we are not only mentor and mentee but also collaborators.
+Clear communication is crucial to stay on the same page.
+I encourage you to always speak up—share your thoughts and ideas as well as doubts and questions.
 Mutual understanding is vital.

 Learning

-I will guide you through the development of a project, addressing both high-level directions and low-level technical details.
-On the other hand, as mentioned earlier, modern computing systems are incredibly complex, so it will not be abnormal for there to be things that you know which I do not, and that is a good thing because we can learn from each other.
-When a project is completed, ideally, your knowledge and expertise should not be a subset of but an overlap with mine.
+I will guide you through our project, from high-level directions to low-level technical details.
+At the same time, modern computing systems are so complex that there will be things that you know better than I do; that is good because we can learn from each other.
+By the end of a project, ideally, your knowledge and expertise on the topic should overlap with mine rather than be a subset of it.

 Contact

-If you have read to this point and are still interested, please feel free to send me an email with your resume/CV and the reason for your interest.
-Even better, if you have read my papers, let me know your thoughts—e.g., why you like certain aspects of a paper or what can be done to improve it.
+If you have read this far and are still interested, please feel free to email me your CV and a brief explanation of your interest.
+Better, if you have read some of my papers, let me know what you think—e.g., what you like about a particular paper or how you think it could be improved.

 Please include “[0xProspective Student]” at the beginning of your email subject.

-I kindly ask you not to use ChatGPT (or any GenAI) to generate your email, especially “your thoughts” on my research.
-It is quite obvious when you do that. :-)
+I kindly ask you not to use GenAI to generate your email, especially “your thoughts” on my research.
+It is awkwardly noticeable when you do that. :-)